multibank exchange group vs Admiral Markets, Updated for 2026

 What Can You Trade With multibank exchange group and Admiral Markets?

-multibank exchange group offers 165 trading instruments and Admiral Markets offers 148.
+multibank exchange group offers 165 trading instruments whilst Admiral Markets offers 148.

 Below you will find a full breakdown of what both multibank exchange group and Admiral Markets offer.